-Harve Bennett, the producer of four Star Trek feature films, died Wednesday in Oregon at the ago of 84.
+Harve Bennett, the producer of four Star Trek feature films, died Wednesday, February 25th at the age of 84.

 “He was a remarkable man and he was unpretentious and self-effacing.
 I don’t think there would be a Star Trek franchise without him.
 He rescued it.
 He’s endangered of being lost in the shuffle, but he’s the guy who figured it out,” said Star Trek director Nicholas Meyer, who worked with Bennett on The Wrath Of Khan and The Voyage Home.